isaacnewtonfx/CartoXAI/README.md

 8. Click on Create.
 This will take a while to create the Python environment.
 Once it is done, the Python environment would be automatically selected.
 9. Click on the Home menu.
 10. Click to install the CMD.exe Prompt from the Anaconda Navigator.
 11. Once installed, click to launch the CMD.exe Prompt.
-Notice that the Python environment is automatically activated within the command prompt.
+Notice that the Python environment is automatically activated within the Command Prompt.
 12. Use the cd command to navigate to the root folder of the Python program.
 If the Python program folder is on a different disk, switch to that disk first.
 13. Run the command >> pip install –r requirements.txt
 14. If a certain package breaks the installation, comment it out in the requirements.txt file, run step 13 again, and finally attempt to install the failed packages separately >> pip install package_name or conda install package_name or conda install package_name --channel conda-forge
-16. After a successful installation of all packages listed in the requirements.txt file, close the command prompt.
+16. After a successful installation of all packages listed in the requirements.txt file, close the Command Prompt.

 Advanced users can use the Import Menu under the Environments section of the Anaconda Navi-gator to import the conda-lock.yml file found under the "conda envs" folder to restore the development environment.

-**To use miniconda**:
+**To use Miniconda**:

-1. Install miniconda.
+1. Install Miniconda.
 [https://conda.io/projects/conda/en/latest/user-guide/install/index.html](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
-2. Use miniconda to create a Python virtual environment [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)
+2. Use Miniconda to create a Python virtual environment [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)
 3. Activate the virtual environment.
 [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)
 4. Navigate the root folder and run the command >> pip install -r requirements.txt
 5. If a certain package breaks the installation, comment it out in the requirements.txt file, run step 4 again, and finally attempt to install the failed packages separately >> pip install pack-age_name or conda install package_name or conda install package_name --channel conda-forge
-6. After a successful installation of all packages listed in the requirements.txt file, close the command prompt.
+6. After a successful installation of all packages listed in the requirements.txt file, close the Command Prompt.

 Advanced users can use the conda-lock.yml file found under the "conda envs" folder to restore the development environment using the command >> conda-lock install --name geoai "conda envs/conda-lock.yml".
 More details regarding conda-lock is available at [https://pythonspeed.com/articles/conda-dependency-management](https://pythonspeed.com/articles/conda-dependency-management)